YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 * The database shows that the transaction corresponding to the MSGID in the message was processed.
 The server could then reply that this transaction was processed.
 A more sophisticated approach computes the response to the client within the transaction, and to stores it in the database as part of the transaction commit.
 Upon receipt of a message identified as a retry of a previously processed message, the server returns the stored response from the database to the client.

 * The database shows the transaction as unprocessed.
 In this case, the new originating instance processes the transaction.
 At this time, it is unknown whether the former originating instance processed the transaction before going down.
 If it was not processed, there is no issue.
-If it was processed but not replicated, YottaDB/GT.M rollback logic rolls it back when the former originating instance comes up as a replicating instance, and it must be reconciled either manually or automatically, from the rollback report (since the result of processing the first time may be different from the result of processing the second time).
+If it was processed but not replicated, YottaDB rollback logic rolls it back when the former originating instance comes up as a replicating instance, and it must be reconciled either manually or automatically, from the rollback report (since the result of processing the first time may be different from the result of processing the second time).

 +++++++++++++++++++++++++++++++
 System Requirements